 You see, having planned and photographed hundreds of sublime marriage proposals in Paris, I’m the #1 reviewed Paris proposal photographer and author of several influential industry publications, including the bona fide proposal guide, How to Propose to a Girl, which has been seen on abc, FOX, NBC, and CBS.

-Importantly, I actually went through the process of proposing to the woman of my dreams myself and understand that you only get one shot at a memorable proposal she’ll cherish forever.
+Importantly, I actually went through the process of proposing to the woman of my dreams myself and understand that you only get one shot at a memorable proposal that will sweep your girlfriend off her feet.

 Sounds good?
 Let’s dive right in …